GRANDREEFITE Mineral Details

 1. What is the chemical formula of GRANDREEFITE?The standard chemical formula for GRANDREEFITE is Pb2F2(SO4).
 This defines its elemental composition.2.
 Which crystal system does GRANDREEFITE belong to?GRANDREEFITE crystallizes in the Monoclinic system.
 Its internal symmetry is further classified under the Prismatic class.

-READ ALSO SILVER Mineral Details
+READ ALSO MCGILLITE Mineral Details

 3. How is GRANDREEFITE typically found in nature?The “habit” or typical appearance of GRANDREEFITE is described as Bladelike to prismatic crystals.
 This refers to the shape the crystals take when they grow without obstruction.4.
 In what geological environments does GRANDREEFITE form?GRANDREEFITE is typically found in environments described as: Secondary mineral in isolated vugs in oxidized portions of breccia-hosted hydrothermal Cu-Pb-Ag deposit.
 This gives clues to the geological history of the area where it is discovered.5.
 Are there other minerals related to GRANDREEFITE?Yes, it is often associated with or related to other minerals such as: Analog of lanarkite; compare pseudograndreefite.